wearep3r/backplane/README.md

 To develop and run modern web-based applications you need a few core ingredients, like a reverse-proxy handling request routing, a way to manage containers and a way to deploy your code. **backplane** offers this for local development as well as on production nodes in a seemless way.

-The runner makes it easy to bypass long CI pipelines and deploy your application to a remote backplane host with ease.
+**shipmate** makes it easy to bypass long CI pipelines and deploy your application to a remote backplane host with ease.

 **backplane** is mainly aimed at small to medium sized development teams or solo-developers that don't require complex infrastructure.
-Use it for rapid prototyping or simple deployment scenarios where the full weight of modern CI/CD offerings just isn't bearable.
+Use it for rapid prototyping or simple deployment scenarios where the full weight of modern CI/CD and PaaS offerings just isn't bearable.

 You can migrate from local development to production with a simple `git push` when using **backplane** on both ends.
 Think of it as a micro-PaaS that you can use locally.

+## What backplane is NOT

+- a PaaS solution; backplane only provides a well-configured reverse-proxy and a management interface for containers
+- meant for production use.
+You can, though, but at your own risk

 ## Advanced configuration